History of Hanover (region)

-Hanover (Hannover) is a territory that was at various times a principality within the Holy Roman Empire, an Electorate within the same, an independent Kingdom, and a subordinate Province within the Kingdom of Prussia.
+Hanover (Hannover) is a territory that was at various times a principality within the Holy Roman Empire, an electorate within the same, an independent kingdom, and a subordinate province within the Kingdom of Prussia.
 The territory was named after its capital, the city of Hanover, which was the principal town of the region from 1636.
 In contemporary usage, the name is used only for the city.
 Most of the historical territory of Hanover forms the greater part of the German state of Lower Saxony but excludes certain areas.

 Formation

 Hanover was formed by the union of several dynastic divisions of the Duchy of Brunswick-Lüneburg, with the sole exception of Brunswick-Wolfenbüttel.
-From 1714 to 1837, it was joined in a personal union with the United Kingdom, which terminated upon the accession in Britain of Queen Victoria, as in Hanover, a woman could not rule if there was a male descendant.
+From 1714 to 1837, it was joined in a personal union with the United Kingdom, which terminated upon the accession in Britain of Queen Victoria, as in Hanover, a female could not rule if there was a male descendant.
 Until 1803, when it was occupied by French and Prussian troops, Hanover was a constituent state of the Holy Roman Empire; when it regained independence in 1814, Hanover was raised to a kingdom, which lasted until 1866.